Top 5 Symplr Alternatives for 2025

 Symplr is a cloud-based healthcare governance, risk management, and compliance (GRC) software platform designed to streamline various administrative processes within healthcare organizations.

-Key features:
+Key functions:

 • The platform simplifies attendance tracking, payroll processes, and credentialing workflows, saving time for HR teams and administrators